 Unethical attorney advertising

 As respected professionals, lawyers are held to higher advertising standards than other industries.
-An attorney office’s reputation can be sullied if they do not implement necessary disclaimers and refrain from prohibited language.
+An attorney office’s reputation can be sullied if they do not implement the necessary disclaimers or engage in prohibited language.
 Keeping the bar laws of your state in mind, as a lawyer, you should generally avoid the following:

 Who should write my online content?

 Your online content should be relevant, accurate, factual, and interesting.
 What are users looking for?
 What kind of information would be helpful for them to know?
-Hiring an SEO company that has experience working with lawyers will direct you in how to create online content that converts users into clients, and remains compliant with your state’s attorney web marketing guidelines.
+Hiring an SEO company that has experience working with lawyers provide direction in how to create online content that converts users into clients, while remaining compliant with your state’s attorney web marketing guidelines.

 Local vs national / global internet marketing strategy